Last Updated on: 18th September 2023, 10:17 am

 The shell is a tactile transmitter of sensation, not a hard, dry mass.
 You’ll quickly figure out how a tortoise likes to be handled.
 However, don’t hold or handle a tortoise regularly.

-Some tortoises love to have their shells stroked, while others prefer a neck rub.
+Some tortoises love stroking their shells, while others prefer a neck rub.
 They’ll ask for a rub by stretching out their necks.

 The longer you’ve owned a tortoise, the more comfortable it’ll be with being handled.
-So, coming back to the question, “do tortoises like human company?”
+So, returning to the question, “Do tortoises like human company?”
 It depends on how you treat your tortoise.

 A tortoise will learn to trust you if you never hurt or agitate it.
 However, it may learn to never trust you again if you mistreat it.

 A tortoise’s shell is made of keratin, a type of protein.
 Unlike your nails, the shell is densely packed with nerve endings, making it sensitive to touch.